LightShockDev/youtube_checker_public/README.md

 In tg bot u can receive URL addres.
 More information in func help_message

 WARNING!
 TG BOT NOT STABLE AND CAN HAVE CRACK AT ANY MOMENT

+If u don't need tg bot, and need ONLY script, don't comment 240 line in tube.py